ConnectedLib/connectedlib10/modules/youth-development/section-3-3.md

 ---

-Some 70% of all teens play video games and 81% of them have a video game console or a way to access one.<sup><a name="1" href="#fn1">1</a></sup> Since the inception of mainstream computer games, a continued debate has occurred concerning the effects of engaging with violent video game content.
+As of 2015, some 70% of all teens play video games and 81% of them have access to a video game console.<sup><a name="1" href="#fn1">1</a></sup> There is a long-standing debate concerning the effects of engaging with violent video game content.
 Research evidence on how and why video games can be beneficial or harmful has been conflicting.
-In examining the findings and viewpoints from a few key studies, scholars, and theories, we consider the overall impact of video games and youth development.
+Let's examine the findings and viewpoints from a few key studies, scholars, and theories, in order to consider the overall impact of video games and youth development.

 ## Possible Benefits of Video Games